markd2/MarkDnD/CandlekeepMysteries/kandlekeep-dekonstruction.md

 * Door sealed with Arcane Lock : pw "jeopardy

 #### B1 LIBRARY

+* come in right at t-minus 45:00
+* "center at your convenience"

 * Custodians sweepng - most fanatical
   - Chicken Peach (rock gnome)
   - Cow Cottom (half elf)
 * attack intruders
 * broom as a weapon, but bludgeoning damage

+* thick velvet curtain on stairs going up
+  - that's why upstairs didn't hear the fight

 * Books
   - cultists believe to be priceless